vipers-web-design/private-repo-readme/feedverse-README.md

   - If you sign up after the site is 2 months old and wait over a month to subscribe: US$5/month
 - Create phone apps for Android and iOS

+## Enhance
+### Profile
+- Update the rest of the "About" section
+  - Edit current city
+  - Geneology tagging
+- Privacy

+### Public
+- Filter form

+### Post
+- Mark comments as "seen" when you are reading a specific post thead

+### General
+- Responsiveness

 ## Finished
 ### Authentication
 - Register